 You might not notice it straightaway, due to the historic centre and the classical image the city obtained thanks to André Rieu’s sold out concerts at Vrijthof square, but there’s a lot going on in Maastricht.
 It mostly starts with a so-called grassroots movement, in place like Pilzkiste, open air raves or house parties.
 Crews are being formed every day, but there a few that you should check out more closely.

 Thanks to some really persistent crews the city’s scene has been steadily growing over the years.
-The Plata Morgana crew (formerly known as Seventy Eight Records) is one of them, but we definitely should not rule out the people at Claydrum, or ourselves, Linke Soto.
+The Plata Morgana crew (formerly known as Seventy Eight Records) is one of them, but we definitely should not rule out the people at Terra Nova, Claydrum, or ourselves, Linke Soto.
 Also the people affiliated with Cafe Zondag and Brandweerkantine, have been around for a while.
 Everyone’s contributing their bit and prospects are looking good for a city that has been too closely linked to a more posh lifestyle.

 As one would expect from an emerging city like Maastricht, there a bunch of venues that take their job and their crowd seriously.
-Muziekgieterij for example, which we call our home base for Linke Soto and De Toko, is among them.
+Muziekgieterij for example, which we call our home base for Linke Soto and formerly De Toko, is among them.
 Located in a former joinery of the now defunct Sphinx factories, it’s a characteristic venue with loads of original parts still intact.
-In 2019 the new parts of the Muziekgieterij will open its doors for Muziekgieterij 2.0, which are going to be more amazing.
-Among other clubs is Complex, that is located in the former ‘Platte Zoal’ and ‘Maastricht Music Hall’ closely to the Maas.
-They focus almost exclusively on electronic music and student nights.
-In the basement of the Student Hotel there have been parties going on as well, but that’s just piece of their contribution to the city.
+In September 2019 the new parts of the Muziekgieterij opened its doors for Muziekgieterij 2.0.
+It has turned into an amazing concert hall and a smaller room that reminds us of an actual ‘techno club’.

+We hope that we gave you a good overview what’s going on in the city and answered your question where to party in Maastricht.
 In case you miss anyone, a venue or other hotspots, feel free to reach out and we are happy to update this post.